noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 Figure 2 plots the frequency distribution of single strand lengths against the percentage abundance in both EMF exposed, and SHAM rats.

-It was suggested that the effects of the EMFs on brain cell DNA was a direct effect of the EMFs, as opposed to the result of absorption in other parts of the body.
+The paper suggests that the effects of the EMFs on brain cell DNA was a direct effect of the EMFs, as opposed to the result of absorption in other parts of the body.

+While Observable damage was observed to have occured  inrat brain cells in this experiment

 ### Source 3